SO-Close-Vote-Reviewers/auto-comments/sites/stackoverflow.com/questions.md

 ###[Q] Spam!!
 (Punctuation)
 This answer contains a hidden link in punctuation.
 It is spam and should be flagged by ***clicking the "flag" link***!

+###[Q] Give me a regex that does X
+Questions that ask ["Give me a regex that does X"](https://meta.stackoverflow.com/questions/285733) with no attempt are off topic.